WebBlocks/WebBlocks/README.md

 # WebBlocks

-WebBlocks is package, configuration and dependency manager for web assets.
+WebBlocks is package, configuration and dependency manager for web assets (SCSS, JS, images, and fonts).

 ## Status